 Our lawful basis for processing personal information

-We are a law firm regulated in England & Wales by the Solicitors Regulation Authority that offers a range of legal services.
-We usually carry out those services under a contract of some kind.
+We usually carry out the services we offer under a contract of some kind.
 We are also officers of the Court and sometimes act under statutory authority.
 We process your personal information in the course of carrying out our business as lawyers but for no other reason.
 This is explained in more detail below.